bfbarkhouse/terraview/README.md

 # terraview
 ### A terminal UI for your Terraform state files

-Never forget a deployed resource again. terraview shows all your Terraform state files at a glance — green means resources are tracked, red means empty.
+Never forget a deployed resource again. terraview shows all your Terraform state files at a glance.
+Green means resources are tracked, red means empty.
 Add state files with `terraview add .`, bulk-scan existing projects, browse resources, tag and filter, and drop into a shell in any directory, all without leaving your terminal.

 ## Demo